irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 our work to make it simple to introduce [new categories](https://github.com/cockroachdb/cockroach/pull/57076) as needed.

-## Observability, design tokens, data-loss repair, and more!
+## Observability, design tokens, data-loss repair, and more

 We hosted a few other interns this semester, and there's much to be said about their individual contributions.
 We typically structure our programs to